AustralianSynchrotron/openday-scavenger/README.md

 TBD

 ## Architecture
 TBD

 ## Technologies and Libraries
-The scavenger hunt web application makes use of a mix of our standard libraries we use in Scientific Computing and a few new ones that we wanted to try out for a little while.
+The scavenger hunt web application makes use of a mix of our standard libraries that we use in Scientific Computing and a few new ones that we wanted to try out.

 | Library  | Reason |
 | -------- | ------- |